Oyetechn/Oyetechn/README.md

 - 👋 Hi, I’m @Oyetechn
-- 👀 I’m interested in software development
+- 👀 Aspiring software Engineer
 - 🌱 I’m currently studying Computer science
-- 💞️ I’m looking to collaborate on Instagram and Twitter
+- 💞️ Friendly and Open for correction
 - 📫 How to reach me ...Oyetechn on IG

 <!---